Nevada Solar Power: 8 Significant Facts for Homeowners

-Although net metering briefly went away in Nevada several years prior, the state has reclaimed its foothold on the future of solar through NV Energy’s policy changes.
-Below are just a few of the policy implementations that make the future of solar bright in Nevada, and particularly so in the city of Reno.
+Although net metering briefly went away in Nevada, the state has reclaimed its foothold on the future of solar through NV Energy’s policy changes.
+Below are just a few of the policy implementations that make the future of solar bright in Nevada, particularly in Reno.

 Nevada Solar Power Laws

 The solar access laws specify that homeowners are protected against any form of legislation or policy that, beyond a reasonable doubt, restricts the adoption and installation of solar and wind-powered energy on property owned by the user of the renewable energy source.

 Federal Tax Credits Are Still Applicable

-The federal incentive accounts for 30 percent of an array.
-Although this incentive is decreasing the Federal Investment Tax Credit (ITC) is and will likely remain applicable for the foreseeable future.
+The federal incentive accounts for 27 percent of an array.
+Although this incentive is decreasing, the Federal Investment Tax Credit (ITC) will remain applicable until it phases out in 2024.

 3. Nearly 90 Percent of Nevada’s Energy Comes from Outside the State

-Although a reasonable amount of power comes from Nevada’s Hoover Dam, California and Arizona get more of their power from the dam than Nevada, and roughly 90 percent of Nevada’s energy comes from out of state.
+Although a reasonable amount of power comes from Nevada’s Hoover Dam, California and Arizona get more power from the dam than Nevada.
+Roughly 90 percent of Nevada’s energy comes from out of state.

 The main source of Nevada-generated energy attributes to natural gas.
 Eight of the state’s ten main power plants use natural gas to produce the bulk of their total power.
-Nevada redistributes natural gas to neighboring states and other places, making it one of the focal points of natural gas in the West and the United States in general.
+Nevada redistributes natural gas to neighboring states and other places, making it one of the focal points of natural gas in the United States.

-This means that residences from Reno to Carson City in the Silver State who go solar will be able to domesticate the energy production of Nevada, taking it one step closer to energy independence in the same way solar gives homeowners energy independence from utility rate hikes.
+Residences from Reno to Carson City in the Silver State who go solar can domesticate the energy production of Nevada.
+Residential solar takes the state one step closer to energy independence in the same way it gives homeowners energy independence from utility rate hikes.